Published by Jeremy. Last Updated on February 18, 2020.

 A Few Favorites to Look Out For

-While we were able to sample almost every beer at the event outside of East End's large tap list, a few stood out as the most memorable.
+While we were able to sample almost every beer at the event (outside of some we have had in the past), a few stood out as the most memorable.
 They were:

 Suffice it to say, if you ever see any of these do yourselves a favor and try them.
 To put it bluntly, they were astounding.
 (That being said, there were hardly any misses at the entire event.
 We may be a bit biased when we say that most local breweries do a great job with their barrel aging programs.)

-Going further, the limited crowd size offered a wonderful patron-to-brewery ratio that meant there was almost never a line at any vendor, and since most brew masters (or assistant brewers) were the ones manning the booths we were also able to nerd out with many renowned local brewers as well.
+Going further on the intimate aspect, the limited crowd size offered a wonderful patron-to-brewery ratio that meant there was never a line at any vendor, and since most brew masters (or assistant brewers) were the ones manning the booths we were also able to nerd out with many renowned local brewers as well.
 A win in our books!

-The Good Wood Barrel Aged Beer Festival takes place in the winter each year, and in 2019 occurred in mid-January.
+The Good Wood Barrel Aged Beer Festival takes place in the winter each year, and in 2020 occurred in mid-February.